1. Withdrawal from studies entails the cancellation of the students’ whole academic career and therefore of all the exams taken.

-2. When and how to submit application.
+2. When and how to submit the application.
 Students can withdraw from studies at any time.
 Withdrawal must be submitted by means of a written declaration on stamped paper.

 5. Payments for ECTS recognition.
-ECTS recognition entails the payment of a fixed fee of € 290 for each academic year between withdrawal from studies and the application for recognition, up to maximum € 4,500.
-The paying-in slip must be requested from the Student Office, that will calculate the amount due.
-If students had outstanding tuition fees when they withdrew from studies, the fixed fee will also apply to academic years with outstanding payments.
-If the new enrolment takes place during the year immediately subsequent to withdrawal and if students do not have any outstanding payments in the academic year of withdrawal, the sum to be paid is the amount of the tuition fees relating to the academic year of new enrolment and no fixed fee applies.
-If, on the contrary, students did not pay the tuition fees in the academic year of withdrawal, the sum to be paid is the amount of the tuition fees relating to the academic year of new enrolment (+ regional tax + stamp duty) and also the fixed fee.
+ECTS recognition entails the payment to Sapienza of a € 290 fixed fee for each academic year elapsed between withdrawal from studies and the application for recognition, up to € 4,500.00.
+The paying-in slip must be requested from the Student Affairs Office, that will calculate the amount due.
+If, upon withdrawal, there were still outstanding tuition fees, the fixed fee will also apply to academic years with outstanding payments.
+If the new enrolment takes place in the year immediately subsequent to withdrawal and students do not have any outstanding payments in the academic year of withdrawal, the sum to be paid is the amount of the tuition fees relating to the academic year of new enrolment and no fixed fee shall apply.
+If, on the contrary, students have not paid the tuition fees in the academic year of withdrawal, the sum to be paid is the amount of the tuition fees relating to the academic year of new enrolment (+ regional tax + stamp duty) as well as the fixed fee.

 Students having a disability equal to or higher than 66% or a certificate of disability pursuant to art.
-3, paragraph 1, of law of February 5, 1992, no. 104 will pay a fixed fee of € 30 (+ regional tax + stamp duty).
+3, paragraph 1, of law of February 5, 1992, no. 104, will pay a fixed fee of € 30 (+ regional tax + stamp duty).